African-American family structure: Decline of black marriages

 The rate of African American marriage is consistently lower than White Americans, and is declining.
-These trends are so pervasive that families who are married are considered a minority family structure for blacks.
+These trends are so pervasive that families who are married are considered a minority family structure for black people.
 In 1970, 64% of adult African Americans were married.
 This rate was cut in half by 2004, when it was 32%.
 In 2004, 45% of African Americans had never been married compared to only 25% of White Americans.

 While research has shown that marriage rates have dropped for African Americans, the birth rate has not.
 Thus, the number of single-parent homes has risen dramatically for black women.
 One reason for the low rates of African American marriages is high age of first marriage for many African Americans.
 For African American women, the marriage rate increases with age compared to White Americans who follow the same trends but marry at younger ages than African Americans.

 One study found that the average age of marriage for black women with a high school degree was 21.8 years compared to 20.8 years for white women.
 Fewer labor force opportunities and a decline in real earnings for black males since 1960 are also recognized as sources of increasing marital instability.
 As some researchers argue, these two trends have led to a pool of fewer desirable male partners and thus resulted in more divorces.

 One type of marriage that has declined is the shotgun marriage.
 This drop in rate is documented by the number of out-of-wedlock births that now commonly occur.
 Between 1965 and 1989, three-quarters of white out-of-wedlock births and three-fifths of black out-of-wedlock births could be explained by situations where the parents would have married in the past.
 This is because, prior to the 1970s, the norm was such that, should a couple have a pregnancy out of wedlock, marriage was inevitable.
 Cultural norms have since changed, giving women and men more agency to decide whether or when they should get married.